-The Pinocchio Education Resource is an insightful pack which explores the creative process used by Jasmin Vardimon in the creation of our touring production Pinocchio.
-Including interviews with collaborators, key information on constituent features, contextual information on Vardimon’s influences, as well as chapter analysis and suggestions for practical tasks.
-This resource is an ideal tool to be used in conjunction with the Pinocchio DVD* as an aid for teachers and students.
-Although designed to be suitable to compliment A-LEVEL DANCE CURRICULUM, this resource can be used by GCSE, BTEC Dance, Drama and Performing Arts students and anyone interested in the work of Jasmin Vardimon Company.
+These resources are an ideal tool to be used in conjunction with the Video Insights and production DVD/USB* as an aid for teachers and students.
+Although designed to be suitable to compliment A-LEVEL DANCE CURRICULUM, these resources can be used by GCSE, BTEC Dance, Drama and Performing Arts students and anyone interested in the work of Jasmin Vardimon Company.

-To download the resource please complete the form below:
+To download an Education Resource or to view the Video Insights please complete the form below:

 Full-length performance DVDs of the company’s productions can be obtained by becoming a friend of the company.
 For more information email: firstname.lastname@example.org

 Click here to join our Friends Membership.

 To help you choose which work to study, follow the link to a synopsis and video trailers to all Jasmin Vardimon Company Productions

 MEDUSA Video Insights

 A selection of videos that give a unique insight into Jasmin Vardimon’s MEDUSA.
 Interviews with Vardimon offer a personal reflection into the themes, inspirations, stylistic, features and methodologies used in the creative process of Medusa.
 Company members consider their journey into and experience of working in the company.
 Specially filmed solos provide clear examples of movement material from MEDUSA, ideal for those studying or drawing inspiration from the work.